 - If your Giving Tuesday fundraiser is to raise money for yourself or a loved one, think about how you might tie it to an event, online or in person, on that day.
 Examples might include issuing a “local challenge” in your neighborhood to raise money for neighbors in need after a house fire, or promoting a 24-hour “mini-goal” for donations within a larger fundraiser for a loved one fighting cancer.

-If you’ve never run a crowdfunding campaign before, here are some guidelines for crafting a successful Giving Tuesday fundraising campaign.
+If you’ve never run a crowdfunding fundraiser before, here are some guidelines for crafting a successful Giving Tuesday fundraiser.

 Assemble your team